infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 which simply applies the [`expand`](@ref) to all measures stored in the model.

 ## Reduced Infinite Variables
-Expanding partial integrals will introduce reduced infinite variables to the model.
+Expanding measures that cover a subset of infinite parameter dependencies present in an expression will introduce reduced infinite variables to the model.
 To see what this means, suppose we have an infinite variable that is parameterized by multiple infinite parameters defined as follows:
 ```jldoctest meas_basic